How Many Minutes In 8 Hours

 A: A quarter of an hour is 15 minutes (60 minutes / 4 = 15 minutes).

 A: To convert minutes to hours and minutes, divide the total number of minutes by 60.
-The quotient represents the number of hours, and the remainder represents the remaining minutes.
-For example, 150 minutes / 60 minutes/hour = 2 hours with a remainder of 30 minutes.
-Therefore, 150 minutes is equal to 2 hours and 30 minutes.
+To give you an idea, 150 minutes / 60 minutes/hour = 2 hours with a remainder of 30 minutes.
+But the quotient represents the number of hours, and the remainder represents the remaining minutes.
+So, 150 minutes is equal to 2 hours and 30 minutes.

 A: Common mistakes include: